vutsalsinghal/OpinionBroadcast/README.md

 ## Interact with the contract via [Web3.py](https://github.com/ethereum/web3.py)

-- Replace lines 6-10 accordingly.
+- Replace lines 6-10 of opinion.py accordingly.
 You can get your account's private key from the "menu" in the MetaMask extension.